sydroconsult/QTalsim/_sources/index.rst.txt

 Welcome to QTalsim's documentation!
 ===================================

-   QTalsim is a QGIS plugin with two principal functionalities that enable the processing of spatial data suitable for `Talsim <https://www.talsim.de/docs/index.php?title=Hauptseite/en>`__.
+   QTalsim is a QGIS plugin with three principal functionalities that enable the processing of spatial data suitable for `Talsim <https://www.talsim.de/docs/index.php?title=Hauptseite/en>`__.
    Firstly, it enables users to calculate Hydrological Response Units (HRUs).
 Secondly, the plugin faciliates a direct connection to a Talsim database, enabling users to edit system elements, sub-basins and transport reaches.
+The third functionality allows the user to preprocess sub-basins and calculate the longest flowpaths for each sub-basin.

 .. toctree::
    :maxdepth: 2